-Collaborative contracting is increasing in popularity for project delivery in Australia.
-So what does it actually mean, and when is a collaborative contract appropriate?
+Collaborative construction is increasing in popularity for project delivery in Australia.
+So what does it actually mean, and when is a collaborative construction contract appropriate?

 Increasingly popular in Australia and the US, collaborative contracts often come in the form of “early contractor involvement” or “managing contractor” style arrangements.[1,3]

-At the heart of the success of collaborative contracts is their flexibility.
+At the heart of the success of collaborative construction contracts are their flexibility.
 The level of collaboration involved can be tailored to suit a specific project or business relationship, with consequential adjustments to price and risk.

 For example, collaborative contracts can include any variation or combination of: